 By lowering your CPC bids, your average CPC will go down.
-Normally this will lead to fewer ad impressions, but because of the extra bidding power after switching to Producthero, the volume will remain the same.
+Normally, this will lead to fewer ad impressions, but because of the 25% extra bidding power after switching to Producthero CSS, the volume (impressions) will remain the same.

-Here is an example of an advertiser that switched to Producthero and at the same time decreased lowered its bids with 20%:
+Here is an example of an advertiser that switched to Producthero and lowered its bids:

 Campaigns on automated bidding

-If you run target ROAS or smart shopping campaigns, the effect of switching to Producthero is the same.
-But it is less straightforward what happens, because the algorithm changes the bids all the time.
-So it does not speak for itself that the CPC go down or the volume goes up.
+If you run target ROAS campaigns, the effect of switching to Producthero is the same.
+But what happens is less straightforward, because the algorithm changes the bids all the time.
+So it does not speak for itself that the CPC goes down or the volume goes up.

-The best way to analyze the effect of the CSS discount is by comparing a period (f.e.
-2 months) to before the switch.
+The best way to analyze the effect of the CSS discount is by comparing a certain period (f.e.
+2 months) before and after the switch.
 Keep in mind seasonality, stock and market changes when you analyze though.